junglok/tem-docs/docs/service/tools.md

 ## **Topaz for Picking Filaments**

 **Description**
-> A program with added support for filament start-end coordinate picking (new options -f, -fp and -fl in the extract command extract.py) in Topaz, for subsequent helical reconstruction in RELION.
+> A version of Topaz with added support for filament start-end coordinate picking (new options -f, -fp, and -fl in the extract.py command), for subsequent helical reconstruction in RELION.

 **URL**
 > [https://github.com/3dem/topaz](https://github.com/3dem/topaz)